×

 • Very severe cases of Acne may cause permanent facial marks, deep pits, pigmented scars, etc., if proper treatment is not administered

-• Due to its physical appearance, Acne could impose a psychological trauma on the individuals, especially on teenagers, causing depression and reduced self-esteem
+• Due to its physical appearance, Acne could impose psychological trauma on individuals, especially on teenagers, causing depression and reduced self-esteem

 Additional and Relevant Useful Information for Acne: